brycewray/eleventy_solo/src/posts/2021/05/headers-up.md

 {% lazypicture "screen-cap-cloudflare-DNS_edit_1040x609.png", "Cloudflare DNS settings display", 1040, 609 %}

-You'll see here that there are two entries[^DNSitems] with the little orange cloud icon and the word "Proxied" under "Proxy status," each referring to an item under "Contents" that ends in `.pages.dev` (the default subdomain for a Cloudflare Pages site before one assigns a custom domain to it).
+You'll see here that there are two entries[^DNSitems] with the little orange cloud icon and the word "Proxied" under "Proxy status," each referring to an item under "Content" that ends in `.pages.dev` (the default subdomain for a Cloudflare Pages site before one assigns a custom domain to it).
 With these settings, every hit on the site gets *proxied*---essentially, intercepted---so Cloudflare can do things with it.

 [^DNSitems]: Why two entries?
 One was for the root domain of `brycewray.com` and a second one was for its `www` subdomain.